rickshahid/SkyMedia/README.md

 * Define media workflows using multiple tasks (executed parallelly and/or sequentially) across various media processors

-* Track media workflow tasks and automatically publish outputs based upon parameters specified at job submission time
+* Track media workflow tasks and automatically publish outputs based on parameters specified at job submission time

 * Generate video asset subclips and/or dynamic streaming filters via integration of the Azure Media Video Editor plugin